A Tutorial on Sparse Gaussian Processes and Variational Inference: Variational Inference with Sparse GPs

 To understand why this increases modelling flexibility, imagine a homoscedastic Gaussian likelihood with mean $\mu_{\textrm{lik}} = f(h_n,X_n)$ and fixed variance.
 If there is no latent variable $h_n$, then the distribution over $y_n$ for a given $f(\cdot)$ and $X_n$ is unimodal.
 Under the latent-variable formulation however, the likelihood of $y_n$ given $f(\cdot)$ and $X_n$ can be multimodal (when integrated over $h_n$), hence becoming more expressive.
 When doing VI, we then need to perform inference over all $h_n$ as well.
 The general assumption is that the approximate posterior factorizes as follows $q_{\psi,\gamma}(f(\cdot)) \prod_{n=1}^N q_\psi(h_n)$, where $q_{\psi,\gamma}(f(\cdot))$ depends on variational parameters $\psi$ and generative parameters $\gamma$, as explained earlier, and $q_\psi(h_n)$ refers to the approximate posterior over $h_n$.
 The $\ELBO$ is then expressed as follows:

 The derivation is similar to VI without an additional latent variable as in Equation~\eqref{eq:elbo_sparse_gp_iid}.
 Note that the integration over $f$ and $h_n$ has ``swapped'' between Equation~\eqref{eq:elbo_sparse_gp_lv_iid_0} and~\eqref{eq:elbo_sparse_gp_lv_iid} in the expected log likelihood term.
-Similar to earlier, one can integrate over $f(h_n, X_n)$ evaluated at specific locations $(h_n,X_n)$, as opposed to all of $f(\cdot)$.
+In line with earlier sections, one can integrate over $f(h_n, X_n)$ evaluated at specific locations $(h_n,X_n)$, as opposed to all of $f(\cdot)$.
 The ``swap'' then occurs because $h_n$ is part of the input to $f(\cdot)$.
 Also note that the innermost expectation over $f(h_n, X_n)$ in the first term of Equation~\eqref{eq:elbo_sparse_gp_lv_iid} can be often computed efficiently (e.g.\ in closed form under a Gaussian likelihood) while the outermost expectation does usually not have a closed-form expression.

 The approximate posterior $q_\psi(h_n)$ can be chosen independently for each datapoint $n$, or in an amortized fashion via a parametric map $q_\psi(h_n | y_n,X_n)$ that maps training tuples $(y_n,X_n)$ probabilistically to $h_n$.
 Conceptually, the model presented in this section is similar to the one presented in~\cite{Dutordoir2018}, and can be interpreted as function space equivalent of a generalized version of conditional variational autoencoders~\citep{Kingma2015,Sohn2015}.
 Conditional variational autoencoders naturally adopt the parameter space view but identify function parameters as point estimates rather than through inference.